cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

 .. image:: ./rl.jpg

 The definition of an ``Agent`` is simple.
-It accepts a state and a reward and returns an action.
+It accepts a state and returns an action.
 That's it.
 Everything else is an implementation detail.
 Here's the ``Agent`` interface in the autonomous-learning-library: